1980 Pittsburgh Pirates season

 The 1980 Pittsburgh Pirates season was the 99th season of the Pittsburgh Pirates franchise; the 94th in the National League.
-The Pirates finished third in the National League East with a record of 83–79.
+After winning the World Series the previous year, the Pirates finished third in the National League East with a record of 83–79, eight games behind the World Series Champion Philadelphia Phillies.

+On August 11, the Pirates led the division by 6 games over the Phillies, but from August 25 to September 9 they lost 13 of 15 games to fall out of first place.